ljw1004/csharpspec/csharp/expressions.md

     ;
 ```

-A *this-access* is permitted only in the *block* of an instance constructor, an instance method, or an instance accessor.
+A *this_access* is permitted only in the *block* of an instance constructor, an instance method, or an instance accessor.
 It has one of the following meanings:

-*  When `this` is used in a *primary-expression* within an instance constructor of a class, it is classified as a value.
+*  When `this` is used in a *primary_expression* within an instance constructor of a class, it is classified as a value.
 The type of the value is the instance type (§10.3.1) of the class within which the usage occurs, and the value is a reference to the object being constructed.
-*  When `this` is used in a *primary-expression* within an instance method or instance accessor of a class, it is classified as a value.
+*  When `this` is used in a *primary_expression* within an instance method or instance accessor of a class, it is classified as a value.
 The type of the value is the instance type (§10.3.1) of the class within which the usage occurs, and the value is a reference to the object for which the method or accessor was invoked.
-*  When `this` is used in a *primary-expression* within an instance constructor of a struct, it is classified as a variable.
+*  When `this` is used in a *primary_expression* within an instance constructor of a struct, it is classified as a variable.
 The type of the variable is the instance type (§10.3.1) of the struct within which the usage occurs, and the variable represents the struct being constructed.
 The `this` variable of an instance constructor of a struct behaves exactly the same as an `out` parameter of the struct type—in particular, this means that the variable must be definitely assigned in every execution path of the instance constructor.
-*  When `this` is used in a *primary-expression* within an instance method or instance accessor of a struct, it is classified as a variable.
+*  When `this` is used in a *primary_expression* within an instance method or instance accessor of a struct, it is classified as a variable.
 The type of the variable is the instance type (§10.3.1) of the struct within which the usage occurs.
    * If the method or accessor is not an iterator (§10.14), the `this` variable represents the struct for which the method or accessor was invoked, and behaves exactly the same as a `ref` parameter of the struct type.
    * If the method or accessor is an iterator, the `this` variable represents a copy of the struct for which the method or accessor was invoked, and behaves exactly the same as a value parameter of the struct type.

-Use of `this` in a *primary-expression* in a context other than the ones listed above is a compile-time error.
-In particular, it is not possible to refer to `this` in a static method, a static property accessor, or in a *variable-initializer* of a field declaration.
+Use of `this` in a *primary_expression* in a context other than the ones listed above is a compile-time error.
+In particular, it is not possible to refer to `this` in a static method, a static property accessor, or in a *variable_initializer* of a field declaration.

 ### Base access

-A *base-access* consists of the reserved word `base` followed by either a "`.`" token and an identifier or an *argument**-list* enclosed in square brackets:
+A *base_access* consists of the reserved word `base` followed by either a "`.`" token and an identifier or an *argument**-list* enclosed in square brackets:

 ```antlr
 base_access